khalid-hussain/shaheen/chap2.md

 its scabbard.

-For about one and a half century the Kingdom of Granada was a target of much internal squabbles among its selfish emirs and its border areas were a subject to much looting, plunder and killings at the hands of Christians.
+For about one and a half century the Kingdom of Granada was a target of much internal squabbles among its selfish emirs and its border areas were subject to much looting, plunder and killings at the hands of Christians.
 At times, the rulers of Granada defeated the Christians on a number of occasions but Granada was deprived of an ambitious personality whose leadership would have